ahmedsherif99/Vrep-Human-detection-and-tracking/README.md

-# Body-Recognition-
+# Vrep-Human-Tracking
-This python code used to detect human bodies using Haar cascade libraries which is used in CCTV cameras that is used for security.
+This python code is used to detect virtual human in vrep simulation used for human tracking by a robot.
+This is done through a communication between vrep software and pycharm to run the python code.